elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings.md

 	>     >                             Export-EsxImageProfile -ImageProfile "NewAsyncProfile" -ExportToISO -filepath C:\NewAsyncProfile.iso
 	>     >                             </li>
 >     >                             *   If necessary, burn the ISO to a new CD.
 Use the CD or ISO to boot the server and install ESXi.
 Follow the normal installation procedures.</ol> </blockquote>
 >     >                             From the previous objective we have already imported the 5.0U1 offline bundle.
-Now let&#8217;s download an offline-bundle for a driver and insert it into a new merged profile that we create.
+Now let's download an offline-bundle for a driver and insert it into a new merged profile that we create.
 Let say you downloaded a driver and it looked like this:
 >     >
 >     >                             <a href="http://virtuallyhyper.com/2013/01/vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings/igb_offline_bundle/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings/igb_offline_bundle/']);" rel="attachment wp-att-5629"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/12/igb_offline_bundle.png" alt="igb offline bundle VCAP5 DCA Objective 9.1 – Install ESXi hosts with custom settings " width="108" height="97" class="alignnone size-full wp-image-5629" title="VCAP5 DCA Objective 9.1 – Install ESXi hosts with custom settings " /></a>
 >     >